 KSP searching for missing Spencer County teen

 TAYLORSVILLE, Ky.
-(WKYT) - Kentucky State Police is asking the public for help in their search of a missing Spencer County teen.
+(WKYT) - Troopers with Kentucky State Police are looking for a missing teen from Spencer County.

-KSP says 17-year-old Grayson Lawson was last seen on Sunday, August 2 on Mount Eden Road in Mount Eden.
+17-year-old Grayson Lawson was last seen Sunday, Aug.
+2 on Mount Eden Road in Mount Eden.

-They say she was wearing red pajama pants, a grey Spencer County High School hoodie, and pink crocs when she was last seen.
+Lawson is a white female.
+She stands at 5′8″ tall and weighs 180 pounds.
+She has long brown hair and blue eyes, and was last seen wearing red pajama pants, a grey Spencer County High School hoodie and pink crocs.

 Copyright 2020 WKYT.
 All rights reserved.